Milredel/freebox_driver/README_EN.md

 * In the default mapping, there is no real power off/power on, only a wakeup call.
 You can use the commands "off" and "power" instead of those defined in "POWER OFF" and "POWER ON".

 * To be visible from the NEEO app, the shield.isActive must be set to true;

+## Shortcuts

+A shortcut to Netflix is available